College of Wooster

-High School Experience: Private school in Baltimore, MD with a graduating class of about 100 students.
-There was definitely a culture of going to college
+High School Experience: Public charter school in Chicago, IL with a graduating class of about 150 students.
+There was a culture of going to college.

-Extracurricular Activities: I was a varsity athlete and played intramural sports.
+Extracurricular Activities: I am rushing a fraternity and I play intramural sports.

 Can you describe your weekly coursework for your major?

 We have problem sets that we have to answer every week.
 We spend some time in class working on them and then if we haven’t finished them we have to do them for homework.
 The major graded assignments are exams.